 Your goal at this step in asking for a pay raise is to know your employer's pay practices and the market pay rate for your job.

 - Familiarize yourself with your employer's pay practices.
 If the standard practice is to offer salary increases once a year after an annual review, you are unlikely to receive a raise at any other time.
 If your company offers more frequent increases, you'll have more luck asking for a pay raise.
 Listen to what your employer says about pay raises.
-If the employer announces that the pay raises will be four percent across the board, you are unlikely to negotiate more money.
+For example, if the employer announces that the pay raises will be 4% across the board, you are unlikely to negotiate more money.

 - Research the market pay rates for your job.
 Getting information has never been easier, although you'll want to take care when you use online projections and salary calculators.
 They rarely reflect your local market conditions including the number of open positions in your area.
 If you are already paid above your market pay rate, negotiating a pay raise can be difficult.

 - Read your employee handbook.
 The handbook may present the process whereby pay raises are granted.
 If a policy or a process exists, your best bet when asking for a pay raise is to follow the process exactly.
 If the handbook states that your employer will only offer a pay raise annually, you may put in time and energy to prepare to ask for a raise that is not available.
 (Many reasons exist for a policy such as this including equitable treatment of employees and the inability of managers to fairly handle pay raise requests and fairly differentiate among employees.)